argilla-io/distilabel/README.md

 > [!IMPORTANT]
 The original authors have moved on to other projects.
-While the code might still be functional for its original purpose, please be aware that the original team does not plan to develop new features, bug fixes, or updates.
-If you'd like to become a maintainer, please open an issue to discuss it.
+A group of community members have recently joined the GitHub project as collaborators to maintain the project and are actively working towards the next release.
+Check out the `develop` branch for access to the latest fixes and improvements in the meantime.
 >
 <div align="center">
   <picture>